Skip to main content

 Worked Example: Hypothetical EU SaaS

-Consider a German-headquartered, bootstrapped SaaS company with open source components:
+Consider a bootstrapped SaaS company under German jurisdiction with open source components:

 DimensionScoreWeightWeightedReasoning